NATURE AND OUTDOORS

 - Upper Lake James Loop (bike trail around Lake James)

-Should you enjoy boating, kayaking or just dipping your toes in a lake, Burke County features many rivers and lakes.
-Don’t miss Lake Rhodhiss, Lake Hickory and Morganton’s own jewel, Lake James at Lake James State Park.
-Or stop by the Catawba River Outpost for whitewater rafting, fishing or a canoeing expedition down the Catawba River.
+If you enjoy boating, kayaking or just dipping your toes in a lake, Burke County features many rivers and lakes.
+Don’t miss Lake Rhodhiss; Lake Hickory; and Morganton’s own jewel, Lake James.
+Or stop by the Catawba River Outpost for fishing or a canoeing expedition.

 Off the Beaten Path

 Looking for something really different?
-Fly below the trees with The Beanstalk Zip Line or hit the ski slopes in Boone and Banner Elk just 40 miles north of Morganton.
+Fly below the trees with Beanstalk Ziplines or hit the ski slopes in Boone and Banner Elk just 40 miles north of Morganton.
 Mine for gems and emeralds at Spruce Pine Gem Mines or Emerald Hollow Mine in Hiddenite, NC, both less than an hour away.
-Or try your hand at prospecting at Thermal City Gold Mine in nearby Union Mills.
+You can also try your hand at prospecting at Thermal City Gold Mine in nearby Union Mills.